aflin/rampart/docs/source/rampart-main.rst

 :ref:`rampart-redis <rampart-redis:The rampart-redis module>`, Babel, etc),
 all functions included in the `Duktape <https://duktape.org>`_ JavaScript engine (as well as most of the functions added to Rampart) are synchronous.
-Raw JavaScript execution ismore memory efficient, but far slower than with, e.g., node.js.
+Raw JavaScript execution is more memory efficient, but far slower than with, e.g., node.js.
 However, the functionality and speed of the available C functions provide comparable efficacy, excellent performance and are a viable alternative to `LAMP <https://en.wikipedia.org/wiki/LAMP_(software_bundle)>`_,